dimonguitars/nycdriver/README.md

 # nycdriver
 Mobile app for NYC drivers
-Allows cstmr to track and pay parking ticket for NYC area based on provided plate number.
+Allows cstmr to track and pay parking tickets based on provided plate number.

 I used NYC open database API for all tickets details.

+Tech stack:
+React-Native + Redux;
+Firebase Auth and DB;
+Rest API;
+React-native-elements;